ViralTexts/gtr-clusters/clusters/18370826-sn85025180-PrintersProverbs.md

 cause the pi inter much trouble.
 Look not at the copy which is in tha
 hands of the compositor, for that is not
-meet in tne aigiu 01 me prime
+meet in tne aigiu 01 me primer
 </td><td style="width: 50%; max-height: 75%; margin: auto; display: block;">
 <img alt="Page image" src="https://tile.loc.gov/image-services/iiif/service:ndnp:msar:batch_msar_kingsombra_ver01:data:sn83016863:00415662051:1844042701:0284/pct:77.265372,70.920840,14.684466,12.454105/!600,600/0/default.jpg"/>
 </td>